agustinpena/PinGenerator/README.md

 __Built With__

-This script is made entirely with Python 3.10 and the libraries: _PIL/PILLOW_, for image manipulation, and standard libraries _datetime_, _random_ and _os_.
+This script is made entirely with Python 3.10 and the libraries _PIL/PILLOW_ for image manipulation, and the standard libraries _datetime_, _random_ and _os_.
 <br><br>

 __Instalation & Usage__